getsentry/sentry-java/README.md

  - [logback](http://logback.qos.ch/) support is provided in [raven-logback](raven-logback)

-While it's **strongly recommended to use one of the supported logging frameworks** to capture and send messages to Sentry, a it is possible to do so manually with the main project [raven](raven).
+While it's **strongly recommended to use one of the supported logging frameworks** to capture and send messages to Sentry, it is also possible to do so manually with the main project [raven](raven).

 Raven supports both HTTP and HTTPS as transport protocols to the Sentry